Alex Frezza: a creative behind the counter

 It’s been so long and I’ve changed my mind so many times I can’t remember.
 I have 38 exams in architecture and maybe that would have been a good career…

 I have been trying to make ChatGpt staff shifts for 3 months….
 I still haven’t succeeded.
-When the AI can take turns for me, then I’ll worry about the future of humanity.
+When the AI can take turns for me, then I’ll worry regarding the future of humanity.
 Until then, we are safe.

 At your level, the world of bartending is aimed at a “high” target.
 Would you like to “open” your creations to those with less possibilities?
 And how would you do it?
 After all, if Bottura invented the Refectories…

-I thought about it a lot, especially during the lockdowns.
+I thought regarding it a lot, especially during the lockdowns.
 My chef friends were involved in many positive and inclusive initiatives.
 We at the bar have never been considered at all….
 I realize that alcohol is a topic that hardly fits into certain mechanisms and that, to do so, you need the hand of someone really expert, but I have some things in mind and sooner or later I’ll put them into practice.

 1690635686